diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Expand-Contract Pattern**
 A three-phase deployment strategy for breaking changes: expand (add new field), migrate (update services), contract (remove old field).

+**Experimentation**
+The practice of using A/B tests, prototypes, and production trials to validate assumptions and make informed decisions about features and architecture.

 **Exponential Backoff**
 A retry strategy where the wait time increases exponentially with each retry attempt.